 Causes: While there is no single cause leading to someone developing this personality, a combination of genetic, social, and psychological factors leads to this condition.
 Excessive pampering and/or criticism also can lead to this.

 Treatment: This usually requires long-term counselling with people who are trained in handling such cases.
 They need to become less self-indulgent and more empathetic towards others, which takes time, but is not impossible.
+If you wish to discuss about any specific problem, you can consult a Psychiatrist.

 Severe mental disorders that affect the mind and cause abnormal thinking are referred to as psychotic disorders.
 These disorders make it hard for a person to communicate with others, make good judgements, understand the difference between reality and imagination and behave appropriately.
 There are many different types of psychotic disorders.
 Some of the more common psychotic disorders are: